psimakov/khan-exercises-wordpress/readme.txt

 License: LGPL
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Brings Khan Academy exercises into your WordPress blogs.

 == Description ==

-Brings Khan Academy exercises into your WordPress blogs.
+Khan Exercises for WordPress plugin lets you host Khan Academy exercises in your WordPress blog.
+[Khan Exercises](http://www.khanacademy.org/exercisedashboard) are great and free to everyone!
+However, the framework is very complex; it's difficult to embed its exercises into another web site.
+We made <a href='https://github.com/psimakov/khan-exercises'>framework changes</a>
+than make it easier to embed the exercises and collect the exercise results right in your WordPress blog.

 == Installation ==

 Installation is very simple: